 The final showdown is approaching from the perspective of each group member.

 Mina's Journal.
 November 2.
 Mina remarks that she has taken over some of the driving of the carriage, from Van Helsing, who has been growing tired.
 The carriage nears the Borgo Pass.
 Van Helsing quickly hypnotizes Mina, during a break in their trip, and she responds in her trance that the Count and his box are still on the river and heading toward the castle.
-Mina worries for Harker's safety—as he, Arthur, and Morris are still on the river, too.
+Mina worries for Harker's safety—as he and Arthur are still on the river, too.

 Mina can still be hypnotized, but as will be reported later, she becomes less and less willing to go into this trance as she approaches the Castle, perhaps because that is the ancestral seat of Dracula's power, and his hold over that region is strong—thus Dracula can more effectively control Mina's mind in this area.